Medical Job Interview Tips to Land Your First Healthcare Job

 • Guys, your shoes say a lot about you and your cleanliness.
 Make sure they are black, with no stains or dust.
 (We all know the last time you wore your fancy shoes was at your cousin’s wedding!)
 Please polish them up.

-General Interview Tips
+General Medical Interview Tips

 • The color of your hair is very important!
 Do not die your hair bright purple, or orange, or bright red (when you are not a natural redhead) or neon green!